-Travelling to Asia, espacially Far East travel is the most popular type of travel right now.
-It’s very much in fashion to travel to the following destinations.
+Travelling to Asia, especially in the Far East, is the most popular type of travel right now.
+It’s very much in fashion to explore the best cities in Asia to visit.
 Here are some of the reasons why!

 The capital of Thailand is one of the most exciting cities in the world.
 There are somewhat less constraints in Bangkok than in the majority of modern cities.
 It is also affordable, to a certain extent.
 And unlike some over-modernized cities of the Far East, Bangkok is full of culture.
 And it is undoubtedly one of the culinary capitals of Asia!